LeonSKennedy-ResidentEvil6/v2_organize-it/README.md

 1. Allow the user to view all of the events and add participants
 2. Allow the user to add a participant to a particular event
 3. Allow the user to delete a particular participant registered for a particular event
+4. Allow the user to add a new note
+5. Allow the user to edit a note
+6. Allow the user to delete a note

 ## Project File Structure
 ```